-Later that same day, the same Genuine Title employee again emailed the mailing-and-printing company and wrote,
+Later that same day, the same Genuine Title employee again emailed the mailing-and-printing company and wrote, action.
+The action alleged that:

 Can we also have "Invoices" for [certain loan officers] Printed, Stuffed, Folded & Posted for 500 each?
 They would be individual "Fake" invoices for the job you did for them last week.
 You did a few jobs for them, so we just need fake invoices BILLED TO: [certain loan officers] stating that you Printed, Folded, Stuffed, Posted & Mailed 500 for each.